marcoverl/CVUserGuide/source/ManagingStorage.rst

 ..
 NOTE ::
-    Please note that this procedure can be used to mount a volume also on hosts outside the Cloud: it is sufficient to specify the IP address of these hosts in the /etc/exports file on the instance acting as NFS server.
+    Please note that this procedure can be used to mount a volume also on hosts outside the Cloud (but in the INFN-DFA local area network): it is sufficient to specify the IP address of these hosts in the /etc/exports file on the instance acting as NFS server.